katiakovalchuk/MyFirstCICDApp/README.md

 # MyFirstCICDApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.
+It is possible to login with test account
+{
+    "email": "example@email.com",
+    "password": "123456"
+}

 ## Development server